hk4n/hk4n.github.io/git-wow/index.md

 functionality.
 This scattered way of working can make the git history chaotic and hard to read.

-Bellow is a try to present a simple way of working that have helped me and many others to remove some of the burdens of gits all commands and secure a neat and tidy git history.
+Below is an attempt to present a simple workflow that has helped me and many others reduce the complexity of Git's numerous commands and maintain a clean, organized Git history.

 ## Commit messages
-This is a highly opinionated topic which differs a lot from developer to developer, team to team and company to company.
-It is important that everyone have agreed to a single way of working.
-Conformity makes the git history easier to follow for everyone.
+This is a highly opinionated topic that varies greatly between developers, teams, and companies.
+It is crucial for everyone to agree on a unified workflow, as conformity makes the Git history easier for everyone to understand and follow.

-Remember you do not write the commit message for your present you, it's for everyone else and your self in the future.
+__Remember, commit messages are not written for your present self.
+They’re for everyone else and your future self.__

 I recommend everyone to read the article on the subject written by [Chris Beam](https://chris.beams.io/posts/git-commit/#imperative) you will get a good head start on how to write commit messages and why it is important.

 ## Update your local branch
-With bitbucket, gitlab and github default way of working it is hard to reduce the amount of merge commits and if developers use `git pull` as the default update method of their feature branches it will create merge commits all the time and it will be a pain to read the git history.
+With bitbucket, gitlab and github default way of working, it is hard to reduce the amount of merge commits, and if developers use `git pull` as the default update method of their feature branches, it will create merge commits and it it is not easy to follow and read the git history.

 A better way is to use `git fetch` and then `git rebase`.
-This will not create any unwelcome merge commits and allows for a quick look into the remote branch before you rebase.
+This won't create any unwelcome merge commits, and also allows for a quick look into the remote branch before you update your branch with `git rebase`.

-`git fetch` will update the remote branches (origin/*) in your local repo.
+`git fetch` updates the remote branches (origin/*) in your local repo.

-`git rebase` will fast-forward the current local branch.
+`git rebase` applies your commits on top of the branch you are rebasing onto.

 ## Fixup way of working
-Using `git commit --fixup=<hash>` helps a lot when adding more content to a commit in the git history and do `git rebase --autosquash` before pushing to squash the `fixup` commits.
+Using `git commit --fixup=<hash>` helps a lot when adding more content to a commit and do `git rebase --autosquash` before pushing to squash the `fixup` commits to apply the changes.

-There are a good reason to use this when fixing comments on a Pull Request.
-There wont be any commits merged just for fixing comments in your PR, this will ensure a cleaner git history and thus make it much easier to read.
+I would argue that using the `fixup` workflow is a good practice when addressing comments on a Pull Request.
+This approach prevents the creation and merging of unnecessary `fix comments` commits, ensuring a cleaner Git history that is easier to follow and read.

 ### Example workflow
-0. Create local branch `git checkout -b feature_x origin/dev`
+0. Create local branch `git checkout -b feature_x origin/main`
 1. Do some work and create commits
 2. Push your feature branch `git push origin HEAD:feature_x` and create the PR
 3. Wait for comments...